scuzzydude/asimov/asimov.md

 A bunch of Be-ek-em warriors came out the low brush.
 They had a boar's bladder and they ran around the wasteland, kicking and guiding the ball with their feet.

 Hot said to Stinky Fingers, "Their field is ten times the size of our courts.
 Tall guys can't be running around like that, constantly for hours.
 This is the desert.
-This is was a diet of snake meat and scorpion will to do you."
+This is what a diet of snake meat and scorpion will to do you."

 "How about as warriors?"